Miles City - Scenic View

 Notable People & Pop Culture

-• Dr. Maurice Hilleman – World-renowned vaccinologist born in Miles City, credited with developing over 40 important vaccines and saving millions of lives.
+• Dr. Maurice Hilleman – World-renowned vaccinologist born in Miles City (Aug 30, 1919); developed over 40 vaccines including MMR, hepatitis B, and chickenpox; graduated from Montana State; credited with saving millions of lives

 • George Montgomery – Hollywood actor known for Western films, who spent part of his youth in Montana and embodied the Western spirit.
 (Note: While Montgomery is associated with Montana, specific strong ties to Miles City itself might be limited; the connection is more broadly to the state's Western image he portrayed.)